ianpatrickbuss/pitchingfork/README.md

 **ScoreCard:**

 - This will show the results from the quizz w/ a tally &amp; percentage breakdown of both the base range questions and sub range (bonus) if attempted.
-- Each incorrect answer will allow the user to hear the sound again.
+- Each incorrect answer will allow the user to hear the sound again.t

 ### Change Log

+- 11/21/2020: Big update!
+Added the ability to select a specific range to practice with.
+Updated the results page the number of columns assigned to the grid are the number of different sets of results (correct, partial, incorrect).

 - 11/11/2020: Added the ability to download results as a CSV File.
 Fixed a bug where the bonus range would show on a new question if the user attempted a bonus on the previous question.
 Also set sound to stop upon submission of answer if it was playing.
 Fixed content error in README.MD.
 Added additional type definitions.